matusekma/rasa-tutorial/data/nlu.md

 - Thanks for that
 - cheers

+## intent:yes
+- Sure
+- Yes
+- Of course
+- absolutely

+## intent:no
+- No
+- Never
+- Nope

 ## intent: faq/ask_channels
 - What channels of communication does rasa support?
 - what channels do you support?